Gabapentin Review – Guide for Recreational Use, High and Withdrawal

 We’ve already touched on gabapentin being used by recreational users looking for that euphoric feeling that a gabapentin high may produce.

 However, even if the drug is used by its intended market, there is still a risk that it will be abused.
 This is especially evident in cases where the patient is using gabapentin to assist in the withdrawal process of certain narcotics and alcohol.
 They might be exchanging a narcotic high for a gabapentin high.
+There have been mistaken fallacies pointing out Gabapentin might be a narcotic itself.
+But the real truth is that Gabapentin is not a narcotic.

 Instead of pain relief, users may also be searching for a Neurontin high, which would result in increasingly high doses of gabapentin.
 Once they stop taking gabapentin, they will go through another withdrawal process with sometimes severe results.